satcar77/tech-interview-problems/README.md

 106. There is an N by M matrix of zeroes.
 Given N and M, write a function to count the number of ways of starting at the top-left corner and getting to the bottom-right corner.
 You can only move right or down.
 For example, given a 2 by 2 matrix, you should return 2, since there are two ways to get to the bottom-right:
+- Right, then down

+- Down, then right

 107. A graph is minimally-connected if it is connected and there is no edge that can be removed while still leaving the graph connected.
 For example, any binary tree is minimally-connected.